wp-plugins/custom-menu-wizard/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.0.2 =
+Fixed a bug where the shortcode displayed on new instances of the widget (in admin) did not initially reflect the automatically-selected menu

 = 3.0.1 =
 Fixed a bug that created new widget instances as legacy version rather than latest; only encountered when other installed plugins inject their own fields into widgets